-- The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows - The contractual terms of the financial asset give risk on specified dates to cash flows that are solely payments of principal and interest (SPPI") on the principal amount outstanding.
+The contractual terms of the financial asset give risk on specified dates to cash flows that are solely payments of principal and interest ("SPPI") on the principal amount outstanding.

-Financial assets at amortized cost include cash and cash equivalents, which includes with banks, and trade and other receivables.
+Financial assets at amortized cost include cash and cash equivalents, and trade and other receivables.